Notificare/notificare-demo-android/README.md

 ## Build Variants

 This app has 2 build flavors, a normal, production one and a apiTest flavor, which will only work internally in Notificare.
-You can use this as an example for your own build variants
+You can however use this as an example for your own build variants